Shipton Moyne

 Shipton Moyne is a village and civil parish in the Cotswold district of Gloucestershire, England, approximately 105 miles west of London.
 Its nearest towns are Tetbury (3 miles north), also in Gloucestershire, and Malmesbury (3 miles southeast) in Wiltshire.
-The population taken at the 2011 census was 265.
+The parish population at the 2021 census was 288.

 History

 The name Shipton, recorded in 1086, indicates the early importance of sheep-farming in the parish economy; the affix Moyne, recorded from 1287, was acquired when the manor was owned by the Moyne family.

 The Victoria County History provides a detailed account of the history of the parish from the eleventh to the twentieth century.

 The Fosse Way forms part of the parish boundary and also the county boundary with Wiltshire.
 Shipton Moyne was one of several parishes which were transferred from Wiltshire to Gloucestershire in 1930.

 Sites of interest

 The Cat and Custard Pot (Public House)

 In 1661 two parishioners were keeping unlicensed alehouses and in 1755 two victualers were licensed.
 A beerhouse on the west side of the village street was recorded in the early 19th century and was presumably occupied by the beer-retailers listed in the parish later.
 Apparently still unnamed in 1891, it was called the Estcourt Arms in 1927 but by 1931 the name had been changed to the Cat and Custard Pot.

-The village pub's unusual name is said to originate from the book Handley Cross or Mr Jorrocks's Hunt by Robert Smith Surtees.
+The pub's unusual name is said to originate from the book Handley Cross or Mr Jorrocks's Hunt by Robert Smith Surtees: